HISPlayer/UnityAndroid-SDK/hisplayer-api.md

     <td>The next generated caption text.</td>
   </tr>
 </table>

-#### protected virtual void EventAutoTransition(HISPlayerEventInfo eventInfo)
-Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_AUTO_TRANSITION** is triggered.
-This event occurs whenever the playlist has changed of playback automatically.
-The change is due to the end of the current playback, so the next playback in the list is released.

 #### protected virtual void EventPlaybackBuffering(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_PLAYBACK_BUFFERING** is triggered.